Friday, May 23, 2025

 "Dear Jesus,

 Thank You for the gift of the Holy Bible.
-Help me to read it, love it, and live it every day.
+Help me to read Your holy Word, love it and live it every day.
 Speak to me through Your Word and help me to grow close to You.

 Amen."